knaw-huc/data-envelopes/help_documentation.md

 * Geographical scope -  the geographical scope of the source
 * Notable features - any notable features and known biases and issues with the source
 * Datasheet/data-envelope - a link to a datasheet/data-envelope on the source
 * Data Selection - how data was selected from the source to be used in the current dataset.
 For example "all documents of the type 'letter' were selected"

 ## 3.9 Digitisation
 Describe the pipeline used for digitisation.
 If applicable, describe in what way digitisation presents another layer of selection of the whole of a collection available in a cultural heritage institution; state if this is not the case.
 If applicable, provide selection criteria and metrics that demonstrate how this additional layer of selection has influenced the transformation of the original collection or dataset into the current dataset.

-For example "thin letters were scanned using an automatic feed, while thicker letters were manually scanned.
-Letters with a large format did not fit into the scanner, so they are not included in this dataset."
+Example:
+    All residential registration cards were digitally scanned.
+Most were scanned with automatic feed.
+A number of thicker cards were manually scanned.
+Image optimisation was applied to the           scanned images, using a light and dark profile, determined by the pixel values of the scan.
+As the digital scans were intended to replace the paper originals, many checks were performed on       the scans.
+For details, see the 'Overbrenging Amsterdamse woningkaarten 1954-1989' report linked in Section 2.4

 ## 3.10 Feedback and Elaboration
 Please use this space to provide any feedback on this section and to share any other insights or information you think would be useful